Agentic-OS/Sec-ConvAgent/README.md

 * Backend: Responsible for handling user input, processing messages, and generating responses using LangChain
 * Vector Store: Stores user messages and their corresponding embeddings (vector representations) for personalized experience
 * Encryption: Uses cryptography to encrypt and decrypt user messages for secure storage and transmission
-* Model: Utilizes a pre-trained language model (OLLAMA) to generate responses to user queries
+* Model: Utilizes a  (OLLAMA) DeepSeek-R1 model to generate responses to user queries

 ## Technical Requirements